 The Maheno Shipwreck on Fraser Island

 The Sandy Cape Lighthouse was built in 1870.
 It operates still today as a navigation beacon.
-Since its commission the wreckages have been fewer as it was made easier for Captains to Navigate between Fraser Island and little Woody Island.
+Since its commission, the wreckages have been fewer as it was made easier for Captains to Navigate between Fraser Island and Little Woody Island.

 The Maheno Shipwreck

 The majestic “Maheno” Shipwreck has a fascinating history and a great story.
-It’s a must see icon of the island that will also provide brilliant photographs, especially at sunrise and sunset.
+It’s a must-see icon of the island that will also provide brilliant photographs, especially at sunrise and sunset.

-When you consider the rusty old relic was once a luxury passenger liner with polished timbers, crystal chandeliers, exquisite china, and a grand piano its difficult to fathom that now its just a rusted old wreck.
+When you consider the rusty old relic was once a luxury passenger liner with polished timbers, crystal chandeliers, exquisite china, and a grand piano it’s difficult to fathom that now it’s just a rusted old wreck.

 This ship carried over 300 wealthy passengers in luxury.
 Now it’s just laying on 75 Mile Beach on Fraser Island.

 The wreck is positioned along 75 Mile Beach just near the Pinnacles.
 Over the years it continues to be pounded by waves with the incoming tides.
-Slowly but surely it is being devoured by the corroding salt and sea spray.

 But the colourful history of this shipwreck makes for a great story.

-In the beginning she served the Trans-Tasman ocean route as a luxury passenger liner in her early years and later served as a hospital ship in WWI.
+In the beginning, she served the Trans-Tasman ocean route as a luxury passenger liner in her early years and later served as a hospital ship in WWI.

-On her retirement she was sold to Japan for scrap metal.
-On 9th July 1953 she was being towed up the eastern coastline from Sydney when a cyclone hit.
+On her retirement, she was sold to Japan for scrap metal.
+On 9th July 1953, she was being towed up the eastern coastline from Sydney when a cyclone hit.

 The severe rough seas snapped the tow rope and she drifted helplessly.